RudiOnTheAir/lindon/README.md

-A private, trimmed fork of [Rivolution](https://github.com/anjeleno/rivolution) (itself a Qt6 fork of [Rivendell](https://github.com/ElvishArtisan/rivendell)), maintained for use at Radio Ostfriesland / Radio Rudi.
+A private, trimmed fork of [Rivolution](https://github.com/anjeleno/rivolution) (itself a Qt6 fork of [Rivendell](https://github.com/ElvishArtisan/rivendell)), maintained for use at some local radio stations, both fm and dab+ transmitted.

 Not a public project — kept private intentionally.
 This README exists for our own future reference as much as anything else.